About the Boren Fellowships

 Deadlines and Timeline:

-- Mid-January: Campus Interviews (can be completed virtually for alums)
+- Mid-January: Campus Interviews (virtual).

 Nominations: Boren does not require nominations.
 However, Boren does allow campus representatives to rate students on a scale of 1-5.
 While the rating is not required, it does give the Boren reviewers additional insight into student applications and unique qualifications.